-- A. Prior to final approval of the site's drainage plan, the Applicant shall sign and record the maintenance agreement covering all stormwater control facilities that are to be privately owned. - B. Other items may be included in the agreement where determined necessary to
+- A. Prior to final approval of the site's stormwater management plan, the Applicant shall sign and record the maintenance agreement covering all stormwater control facilities that are to be privately owned. - B. Other items may be included in the agreement where determined necessary to guarantee the satisfactory maintenance of all facilities.
+The maintenance agreement shall be subject to the review and approval of the Township Solicitor and Governing Body.